Call Us

 What is a comedown?

-Comedowns happen when your body is getting rid of the drugs that it has been subjected to.
-They can vary depending on how much of the drug you've taken as well as the time period the drug has been taken, and differ from person to person.
+Comedowns happen when your body is getting rid of the drugs that it's been subjected to.
+They can vary depending on how much of the drug you've taken, and differ from person to person.
 Managing a comedown can be difficult and many people get the urge to take more drugs to get rid of the symptoms, although this can then spiral into an addiction as your body then starts relying on drugs to function.

 The long-term health risks of mixing cocaine and alcohol